E-E-Inc/FYP_Python/README.md

+## Overview
+This repository contains the backend code for the Food Logix app, including both the main service and the food detection microservice.

 ## Setting Up the Environment
 To run this project, we recommend creating a Python virtual environment and installing the required packages.